16 Millimeter Earrings (1966)

 This film, a static portrait of a single individual, features a traditional subject without any explicit diversity in casting or character roles.
 Its observational nature provides no narrative or framing that critiques traditional identities or explicitly promotes DEI themes.

-Andy Warhol's "Screen Test [ST2]: Charles Aberg" is a silent, unedited film portrait.
-It offers no narrative, dialogue, or thematic content related to LGBTQ+ characters or themes, thus providing no identifiable portrayal.
+Andy Warhol's 'Screen Test [ST2]: Charles Aberg' is a silent, unedited portrait.
+The film lacks narrative, dialogue, or explicit thematic content regarding LGBTQ+ identity.
+Consequently, no identifiable LGBTQ+ characters or themes are depicted, leading to an N/A rating.

 The movie does not contain any action or adventure elements.